MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/RemoteSystemConnectionType.md

+---
+title: RemoteSystemConnectionType
+description: Contains the values which correspond to the possible types of connections between the client device and remote system.
+keywords: microsoft, windows, project rome, android api reference
+---

 # RemoteSystemConnectionType enum
 Contains the values which correspond to the possible types of connections between the client device and remote system.